Aleksandr Moor

-Aleksandr Viktorovich Moor (Александр Викторович Моор; born on 6 January 1974) is a Russian politician who has served as the fifth Governor of Tyumen Oblast since 14 September 2018.
+Aleksandr Viktorovich Moor (Александр Викторович Моор; born 6 January 1974) is a Russian politician who has served as the fifth Governor of Tyumen Oblast since 14 September 2018.

 He was also the Member of the Presidium of the State Council of Russia from January 28 until 2 August 2019 and again since 21 December 2020.
 He is also the member of the Supreme Council of the United Russia party.

 Moor had also served as Head of the Tyumen City Administration from 2011 to 2018.

 Biography

+Early years

 Aleksandr Moor was born on 6 January 1974, in the village of Bereznyaki, Tyumen district, Tyumen Oblast.

 His mother, Alevtina Nesterovna, is a mathematics teacher at Tyumen gymnasium No. 49.
-His father, Viktor Aleksandrovich, is a highly qualified auto mechanic.
+His father, Viktor Aleksandrovich, is an auto mechanic.

+His grandfather on the father's side, from whom he gets his surname, was a Volga German who has been executed during the Stalin's purges, while the rest of his family was sent to the Tyumen oblast in exile.

 Education

 In 1991, he graduated from the 49th gymnasium with a gold medal.

 In 1996, he graduated from Tyumen State University with a degree in accounting and auditing with the qualification of an economist.

 He also graduated from advanced training courses of the Russian Academy of National Economy and Public Administration under the President of the Russia.